ethereum-optimism/optimism/specs/proposals.md

 The [L2 output proposer](../op-proposer) is expected to submit output roots on a deterministic interval based on the configured `SUBMISSION_INTERVAL` in the `L2OutputOracle`.
-The larger the `SUBMISSION_INTERVAL`, the less often L1 transactions need to be sent to the `L2OutputOracle` contract, but L2 users will need to wait a bit longer for an output root to be included in L1 that includes their intention to withdrawal from the system.
+The larger the `SUBMISSION_INTERVAL`, the less often L1 transactions need to be sent to the `L2OutputOracle` contract, but L2 users will need to wait a bit longer for an output root to be included in L1 (the settlement layer) that includes their intention to withdrawal from the system.

 The honest `op-proposer` algorithm assumes a connection to the `L2OutputOracle` contract to know the L2 block number that corresponds to the next output proposal that must be submitted.
 It also